 We’ll also teach you about manufacturing your parts, and we have access to facilities where you can work with metal, 3D printers or even composite materials.
 To deploy your parachute (and perhaps do other cool things), you’ll need electronics.
 We’ll provide you with a printed circuit board (PCB) for this purpose, which will interface the batteries, microprocessor and your choice of parachute deployment mechanism.
+Additionally, you will learn how to work together in a team.
 SRP provides many useful skills that will come in handy for contributing to our larger projects and teams.
 It will teach you how DARE functions as an organisation and how to organise tasks with others.

 While the primary goal of the rocket is to recover the egg, you are free to set your own secondary objectives for your rocket.
 Maybe you want to perform measurements during the flight to prove you actually reached a kilometre, or incorporate apogee detection for your parachute deployment, or even carry a camera and broadcast live telemetry to the ground?
 The sky is the limit!